jgraph/mxgraph/README.md

 License
 =======

-mxGraph is licensed under the Apache 2.0 license.
+mxGraph is licensed under a modified Apache 2.0 license.
+The modification is clause 4(e).
+Note this is not an open source license because of this clause.
 We do not sell any other license, nor do we have an option for paid support.

 History
 =======